adferrand/docker-backuppc/README.md

     adferrand/backuppc
 ```

+Please note that Basic Authentication is still done unencrypted on HTTP port.
+See [UI SSL encryption](#ui-ssl-encryption) to secure the authentication.

 ### Active Directory / LDAP

 You can also authorize against an Active Directory / LDAP.
 The following Parameter are required to use this authorize method: